lcayton/RandomBallCover-CPU/readme.txt

 $ oneShotRBC
 at the prompt to get a list of options.

+The output file format is a list of the queries' NNs, followed by a list of the distances to those NNs.

 Basic functionality is provided through these drivers, but I recommend integrating the RBC code directly into your code for the best results.
 In particular, the best way to use the current